binxio/aws-cfn-update/README.md

 # remove-resource - removes the specified resource and all referencing resources

-will remove the specified resource and all of the references.
+will remove the specified resource and all the references.
 For example, the command:
 ```
 aws-cfn-update remove-resource --resource AMI .
 ```